joeykallazoney/goontube/README.md

   - Outlook not so good
   - Very doubtful
 - [ ] Unnamed users could be auto-purged if they don’t login for after ‘X’ minutes instead of depending on rednames/deputies to manually purge.
+- [ ] Failure to login after 'X' minutes forces black-out overlay and cessation of media streaming, prompting 'unnamed' user to register/login.
 - [ ] Add-in ‘milkdrop.js’ so users can have something interesting to look at during ‘still-image’ videos. (suggested by Jynn).

 ### Streaming provider spec